joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Different Print Distribution method.
 Creates a more compact bed layout for printing An Octahedron primitive
 	Ctrl-X for cut
-	Initial file to open added to templates
+	Name of initial file to open added to templates
-	Show object type (i.e. primitive, group etc) in object properties window Fixed
+	Show object type (i.e. primitive, group etc) in object properties window Cut all faces and vertices of object below a moveable horizontal plane

+Fixed
 	Prevent preset names being loaded twice in flexipathcontrol Somehow lost ability to rename file in solution.
 Fixed.